Who Uses Digital Asset Management, Anyways?

-Digital assets don’t stop of creative assets used for selling products and services.
-Other types of assets can be managed in a DAM to great effect.
-One area is human resources where employee handbooks, company policies, and other forms can be stored and shared company-wide or with whichever groups of employees you choose.
+Digital assets don’t stop at creative assets used for selling products and services.
+Human resources typically need employee handbooks, company policies, and other copy-heavy documents.
+These can be stored and shared company-wide or with whichever groups of employees you choose.
 For example, a new hire can receive a link to a folder and have access to the handbook, company policies, and the forms the employee needs to fill out (like a W-4 or I-9), and the HR manager can update these documents and forms as information changes.

-Product images, packaging layouts, general branding, social media posts, videos, commercials, print ads, e-commerce photos, etc. etc. When we buy a pint of our favorite ice cream, we’re only seeing part of the process, but behind that pint on the shelf are hundreds or thousands or tens of thousands of creative assets that have been created, curated, and shared among various teams, distributors, retailers, and other vendors.
-You see where I’m going with this.
+Product images, packaging layouts, general branding, social media posts, videos, commercials, print ads, e-commerce photos, etc. When we buy a pint of our favorite ice cream, we’re only seeing part of the process, but behind that pint on the shelf are hundreds or thousands or even tens of thousands of creative assets that have been created, curated, and shared among various teams, distributors, retailers, and other vendors.
 Managing all of the assets and teams involved with producing a product someone can buy in a store is a huge task that needs the right tools.

-Fashion has very similar requirements as the CPG world but perhaps even more with regards with high resolution photography.
+Fashion has very similar requirements as the CPG world but perhaps even more with regard to high-resolution photography and the seasonal changes of collections.
 Independent photographers will need to share product photos with the company so they can be appropriately managed for the various campaigns.